 Hunger in the Wilderness: A Lenten Journey with Mark

 <span data-mce-type=”bookmark” style=”display: inline-block; width: 0px; overflow: hidden; line-height: 0;” class=”mce_SELRES_start”>?</span>

-This year’s ELCA World Hunger Drive features a daily devotion with Pastor Keith!
+As you know, this year’s ELCA World Hunger Drive features a daily devotion – for all 40 days of Lent, with Pastor Keith!

-Last year we raised $3,147.28 to alleviate world hunger.
-So far this year, we have raised $400!
-In addition, a family will match 10% of what is collected during Lent.
+Last year, Zion raised $3,147.28 to alleviate world hunger.
+So far this year, we have raised $3,135!
+In addition, a family has made a commitment to match 10% of what is donated during Lent.
 Encourage their generosity, with yours!
+THANK YOU for your generous donations to combat world hunger!

-This brief video is the Lenten Devotion for the Ninth Day of Lent, Friday, February 26, 2021.
+This brief video is the Lenten Devotion for the Twenty-Fifth Day of Lent, Wednesday, March 17, 2021.

+Hunger in the Wilderness: A Lenten Journey with Mark